MikevPeeren/docker/Docs/Kubernetes.md

 ## Kubernetes Imperative:

 -   Examples: kubectl run, kubectl create deployment, kubectl update
     -   We start with a state we know (no deployment exists)
     -   We ask kubectl run to create a deployment
 -   Different commands are require to change that deployment
 -   Different commands are required per object
 -   Imperative is easier when you know the state
 -   Imperative is easier to get started
 -   Imperative is easier for humans at the CLI
 -   Imperative is NOT easy to automate

 ## Kubernetes Declarative:

 -   Examples: kubectl apply -f my-resource.yaml
     -   We don't know the current state
     -   We only know what we want the end result to be (yaml contents)
 -   Same command each time (tiny exception for delete)
 -   Resources can be all in a file, or many files (apply a whole dir)
 -   Requires understanding the YAML keys and values
 -   More work than kubectl run for just starting a pob
 -   The easiest way to automate
 -   The eventual path to GitOps happiness

-# Commands
+# Imperative Commands

 ## Determine if Kube control is running